WTMC Big clubs getting bigger

 So what is it about tramping and climbing that builds friendships as solid as Darrans diorite?

-Sally Stockdale explains why her club began running a photo competition again.
+Sally Stockdale explains why her club, the Wakatipu Tramping Club, began running a photo competition and how much they learned along the way.